B-Aboobaker/MyFirstMVC/README.md

+## Task 2: Deploy the web application to Azure Web Apps:

 Publishing to Azure: Using Microsoft Azure App Service to host your web apps and APIs.
-The steps and screenshots of the steps:
+<br> The steps and screenshots of the steps:
-As we can see, the web application is currently running on our ‘localhost’:
+<br> As we can see, the web application is currently running on our ‘localhost’:
 <br><br>  <img src="assets/images/MFMVC8.png" alt="MyFirstMVC image 8">